Updated - 03/01/2017 Originally Posted - 07/29/2014

 We focus on Google My Business reviews because… Well, Google rules the internet, right?
 Sure, reviews on other websites are nice, but Google is where it’s at!
 Also, reviews on your My Business listing will help boost your results in Google search results.

-Nearly 65% of all internet searches are done through Google and when a potential customer searches for your business with Google, the average rating of your ratings on Google My Business are displayed on the results page with a link for the searcher to read all of your Google My Business reviews.
+More than 80% of all internet searches are done through Google and when a potential customer searches for your business with Google, the average rating of your reviews on Google My Business are displayed on the results page with a link for the searcher to read all of your Google My Business reviews.

 Do reviews on Google My Business really make a difference?

 Absolutely, online reviews make a difference, and specifically Google My Business reviews.
-92% of consumers read online reviews, which means people trust online reviews more than they trust personal recommendations from friends and family.
+84% of people trust online reviews as much as a recommendation from a friend or family member.

 As well, research shows that 5 reviews is the magic number of Google My Business reviews.
 Once your business hits 5 reviews on Google My Business, your business will likely start seeing benefits in organic search results and the “Local Pack” of search results.